BioPAL/governance/governance.md

 quality and quantity, and sustained over at least six months.
 Potential Council Members are nominated by existing Council members and voted upon by the existing Council, after asking if the potential Member is interested and willing to serve in that capacity.
-Additionally, an individual can become eligible for being a Steering Council Member for a set period of time, when specifically appointed by an ESA delegate, BIOMASS Mission Manager or a BDFL.
+Additionally, an individual can become eligible for being a Steering Council Member for a set period of time, when specifically appointed by the BIOMASS Mission Manager or a BDFL.
 The Council will be initially formed from the set of existing
 Developers of the Level 2 BIOMASS prototype processor as of August, 2020.

 When considering potential Members, the Council will look at candidates with a